SamXop123/RigCrafter/README.md

 - 5+ Cooling solutions (air/liquid)
 -->

-## 🚀 Deployment

-### Vercel (Recommended)
-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Deploy with zero configuration

-### Other Platforms
-The app can be deployed to any platform that supports Next.js:
-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.